 CBC training focuses on how the multicultural members of a work team are more alike than different while fostering a respect for the cultural perspective of each.
 When culturally diverse colleagues understand each other’s ingrained perspectives and linguistic interpretations of simple concepts (such as yes and no), common goals that bolster the productivity and profitability of the corporation can more easily be achieved.

 CBC is proud to work with the most renowned international organizations in business today, many of which have benefited from thousands of hours of customized cultural competency training for thousands of employees all over the globe from the entry level to senior management.
 Here is just a sample of our prestigious client roster:

-A leading software innovation company with offices on six continents needed cultural business skills training to improve communication and collaboration with teams in India.
+A leading IT services company with offices on six continents needed cultural business skills training to improve communication and collaboration with teams in India.
 CBC trained and coached over 3,000 employees as well as the firm’s clients’ employees in the U.S., Europe and Asia.
 The parties involved were able to meet service level agreements due to improved collaboration and deepened understanding of how work styles vary by culture.

 A lending institution was receiving complaints related to U.S. Fair Lending practices.
 CBC provided the firm’s employees a better understanding of expected business practices and cultural context as a dimension of client service.
 The organization was then able to close more loan transactions with a broadly culturally diverse clientele.

 A major aerospace company transferred a couple to live and work in another country.
 Both were experiencing assimilation and cultural challenges.
 CBC provided a two-day cross-cultural training session for the couple.
 After completing CBC’s “Living and Working Effectively in your Host Country” course, the couple had a better understanding of culturally relevant business practices as well as the local community.